Living room accent wall color ideas – 16 ways to create a stylish focal point

 'We tend to think accent colors should be low down, on an alcove or chimney breast, but how about above the picture rail or ceiling?
 You can paint wherever you like, so be brave and break the 'rules', especially if the end result is like this living room,' says Lucy Searle, global editor in chief, Homes & Gardens.

-9. Vibrant orange for a injection of color
+15. Select vibrant orange for a color boost

 For a playful, yet sophisticated take on the living room accent wall, pick one side of the color spectrum and incorporate a variety of warm or cool tones.

-'I absolutely adore vivid, juicy, Vitamin C-packed orange with a soft pastel pink – it’s such a rewarding contrast.
-Both colors are playful and beautiful, so they work fabulously in a social space such as a living room,' says Annie Sloan, color and paint expert at Annie Sloan.
+'I absolutely adore vivid, juicy, vitamin C-packed orange with a soft pastel pink – it’s such a rewarding contrast.
+Both colors are playful and beautiful, so they work fabulously in a social space such as a living room,' says Annie Sloan.

-10. Go all out with entire accent wall
+16. Go all out with an accent wall

-The most common living room accent wall color idea is to paint an entire wall a single shade, but you can up the drama by including the trim work.
+The most popular living room accent wall color idea is to paint an entire wall a single shade, but you can up the drama by including the trim.

 'For a pure statement, paint one side of the living room in a single color – woodwork and all, from top to tail so to speak.
 It's dramatic yes, but doesn't it look fabulous?
 The other walls can be softer shades, blush pink would work well as you can see from the teapot on the side table,' says Lucy Searle, global editor in chief, Homes & Gardens.